optimizely/tvOS-demo/README.md

 ## Pet-Adop Demo App
 This is the most basic demo app.
 It is written in Objective-C and contains only activation of a basic experiment and tracking a conversion event.
-Open the README.md for the Pet-Adopt Demo App for more information.
+Read the README.md in the [Pet-Adopt Demo App](https://github.com/optimizely/tvOS-demo/tree/master/Pet-Adopt) for more information.

 ## Getting Help!